This page provides some details about Tho people. They are one of the 54 groups of people in Vietnam.

 Name Of Ethnic Group

-Tho (Keo, Mon, Cuoi, Ho, Tay Poong, Dan Lai, and Ly Ha)
+Tho (also known as Keo, Mon, Cuoi, Ho, Tay Poong, Dan Lai, and Ly Ha)

 The Tho live mainly in the western parts of Nghe An Province.